California Wine History

 Haraszthy, Phylloxera, and the First Golden Age (1850s to 1919)

-Agoston Haraszthy, a Hungarian immigrant often called the father of California viticulture, imported over 100,000 vine cuttings representing 300 varieties from Europe in the 1850s and 1860s.
+Agoston Haraszthy, a Hungarian immigrant often called the father of California viticulture, imported over 100,000 vine cuttings representing more than 300 varieties from Europe in the 1850s and 1860s.
 He founded Buena Vista Winery in Sonoma in 1857, California's first premium winery.
 Charles Krug established Napa Valley's first commercial winery in 1861, followed by Schramsberg (1862), Beringer (1876), and Inglenook (1879).
 This golden age was interrupted by phylloxera in the 1880s, which destroyed thousands of acres.
-The industry rebuilt on resistant rootstock, and by the early 1900s California was producing over 30 million gallons annually.
-Italian immigrants in Sonoma and the Central Valley built major operations, including Italian Swiss Colony and the Gallo family's early ventures.
+The industry rebuilt on resistant American rootstock, and by the early 1900s California was producing over 30 million gallons annually.
+Italian immigrants in Sonoma and the Central Valley built major operations during this era, including Italian Swiss Colony and the Gallo family's earliest ventures.

 - Agoston Haraszthy imported 300+ European grape varieties and founded Buena Vista Winery in Sonoma (1857)

-- Phylloxera devastated California vineyards in the 1880s, forcing widespread replanting on resistant rootstock
+- Phylloxera devastated California vineyards in the 1880s, forcing widespread replanting on resistant American rootstock

-- By 1900 California was producing over 30 million gallons of wine annually, dominated by red table wines
+- By 1900 California produced over 30 million gallons annually, dominated by red table wines and bulk production

 Prohibition and Recovery (1920 to 1965)

-The 18th Amendment and Volstead Act (1920) devastated California's wine industry.
+The 18th Amendment and Volstead Act devastated California's wine industry.
 Of roughly 700 wineries operating before Prohibition, fewer than 140 survived to Repeal in 1933.
-Survivors like Beaulieu Vineyard (under Andre Tchelistcheff), Beringer, and Concannon relied on sacramental wine permits, home winemaking grape sales (each household could make 200 gallons per year), and grape juice concentrate.
+Survivors like Beaulieu Vineyard, Beringer, and Concannon relied on sacramental wine permits, home winemaking grape sales (each household could make 200 gallons per year), and grape juice concentrate shipped with the warning label that turning the juice into wine was forbidden.
 After Repeal, the industry struggled.
-Consumer tastes had shifted toward sweet fortified wines and spirits.
-It took decades to rebuild quality-focused table wine production.
-Key figures during this era included Andre Tchelistcheff at Beaulieu Vineyard, who arrived in 1938 and introduced cold fermentation and malolactic fermentation to Napa, and Martin Ray, who championed varietal-labeled wines at his mountaintop estate.
+Consumer tastes had shifted toward sweet fortified wines and spirits, and it took decades to rebuild quality-focused table wine production.
+Andre Tchelistcheff arrived at Beaulieu Vineyard in 1938 from Bordeaux, introducing cold fermentation, malolactic fermentation, and other modern winemaking practices to Napa Valley.
+Martin Ray championed varietal-labeled wines at his mountaintop Saratoga estate from the 1940s, foreshadowing the premium positioning that would define California's quality revolution.

 - Prohibition (1920 to 1933) reduced California's ~700 wineries to fewer than 140 survivors